ProTubeVR/ForceTubeVR-Unreal-Engine-Plugin/readme.txt

 -if rumble "power" is from 0 to 49% (0 to 126), only the small will spin (you can modulate the little motor speed, little motor max speed is reatch at 127 power value);
 -if rumble "power" is from 50% to 100% (127 to 255), Small motor is driven max speed, big motor spin according to "power" value (255 give the max speed for both motors).
 Rumble duration and power can be freely setted up, it depends of your needs.
 The "timeInSeconds" parameter is the rumble duration in seconds (example : 0.1 will activate rumble motor for 100ms).
 Under 0.03s, the motors are not activated enough to give any effect.
+You can make a rumble without end setting this parameter to 0.0f.

 Fonction using it :

-	FORCETUBEVR void Rumble(uint8 power, float timeInSeconds);
+	FORCETUBEVR void Rumble(uint8 power, float timeInSeconds, ForceTubeVRChannel target);
-	FORCETUBEVR void Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration);
+	FORCETUBEVR void Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration, ForceTubeVRChannel target);